 - The actual subject line of the email: The alternative to InfusionSoft that’s simpler to use.

 - Offering up a specific date and time for a call.
-Saves several back-and-forth emails to decide a meeting time.
+It saves several back-and-forth emails when deciding on a meeting time.

 Once again, an effective cold email campaign is simple: